I. Introduction

 a.
 Period of Contract

-The dining center will be closed on May 29 for Memorial Day, June 19 for Juneteenth, and July 4 for Independence Day.
+The dining center will be closed on May 27 for Memorial Day, June 19 for Juneteenth, July 4 for Independence Day, and August 7 for staff training.

 Event Management, Dining, and Hospitality reserves the right to alter services, locations, or hours of operation.
 Notice will be given through the posting of modified schedules and/or additional information regarding the dining center and on the dining website, except where emergency circumstances prevent such notice.